madetech/learn/core-skills/frontend-web-development/README.md

 ### Narwhal

-To obtain Narwhal a candidate has to present the following to the examiner:
+To obtain Narwhal you must present the following:

 - Related Products
 - Promotions area
 - Main product image, and thumbnails
 - SEO

-While presenting their pages, candidates should explain the following:
+While presenting your page, you should be able to explain the following:

 - Did you have to DRY up any CSS as you found common patterns?
 - What additional SEO features have you added?
 (HINT: Microformats)?